 A personal bankruptcy filing can be far more complex than you expect.
 If you miss a deadline or file the wrong document, you can lose a lot of protections to which you are entitled.
 Below is a list of the "schedules" the bankruptcy court requires to have completed before you can file bankruptcy:

 Statistical Summary of Certain Liabilities and Related Data (28 U.S.C. § 159)

 Schedule E - Creditors Holding Unsecured Priority Claims

 Schedule G - Executory Contracts and Unexpired Leases

 Schedule I - Current Income of Individual Debtor(s)

 Schedule J - Current Expenditures of Individual Debtors(s)

 Unsworn Declaration Under Penalty of Perjury

-If these are not filled out correctly, the court can repeatedly send them back or throw out your bankruptcy.
-You need an attorney who can make sure it is done right the first time.
+If these are not filled out correctly, the court can repeatedly send them back or throw out your bankruptcy petition.
+You need an attorney who can make sure it is done correctly the first time.
 Our goal at Derryberry Law Firm is to guide you through the process of bankruptcy and make it as easy on you and your family as possible.
 We want you to have the fresh start you deserve.

 Call us or email us with your questions.
 We are here to help.